M0REKZ/mac-gaming-guides/common/unity-porting.md

 - [Same Unity 32-bit Guide from above](#from-32-bits-to-64-bits-macos)
 - [Porting a Windows Unity 4 Game](https://reddit.com/r/macgaming/comments/10ogws9/)

-If you can run Unity Windows games on Linux, Technically you could also do the same on Mac (In fact, the first guide was made following a linux one), however, since there are some dependences that are for Windows and Linux only (Like DirectX), only a selected amount of games are known to work with this method, also people does not have knowledge or interest in doing that due to same thing, so, this second section will teach you how to run games from other Platforms as if were a Native Apple Silicon/Intel macOS game.
+If you can run Unity Windows games on Linux, Technically you could also do the same on Mac (In fact, the "32 to 64 bits" guide was made following a guide made for linux), however, since there are some dependences that are for Windows and Linux only (Like DirectX), only a selected amount of games are known to work with this method, also people does not have knowledge or interest in doing that due to the same reasons, so this second section will teach you how to run games from other Platforms as if were a Native Apple Silicon/Intel macOS game.

 Also, most of the Steps are similar with the 32-bits to 64-bits guide, so make sure to check the other one when/if needed.